City Lit a cappella

 How will I be taught, and will there be any work outside the class?

-You will learn through vocal warm ups, followed by rehearsal of arrangements of pop & jazz repertoire unique to this ensemble.
+You will learn through short vocal warm ups, recorded and played live in the sessions, followed by rehearsal of song arrangements unique to this ensemble.
 Musicianship training and some coordination exercises also feature.
+Outside of class you are expected to practise and record your progress with allocated parts.
+We will perform outside of class time as and when opportunities arise.

 Are there any other costs?
 Is there anything I need to bring?